nexus-js/nexusHub/docs/deploymentInstructions.md

 ### Hyper.sh

-Sign up for an account on hyper.sh.
+Sign up for an account on Hyper.sh.
 You get 2 months of limited service for free after adding a credit card.

 Follow the instructions to generate an [API credential](https://docs.hyper.sh/hyper/GettingStarted/generate_api_credential.html).
 Then install the [CLI](https://docs.hyper.sh/hyper/GettingStarted/install.html) and configure with your API credentials.